greenturtle1134/black-box/README.md

 # black-box
 Typing behind a black screen.

 This thing allows you to type without seeing what you're typing so that you aren't constantly editing what you've written.
+It's meant as a tool for people participating in [National Novel Writing Month](https://nanowrimo.org).
 After every word is written it slowly fades into the black void.
 A word count is provided to track your progress.
 It's kind of like [www.ilys.com](www.ilys.com) except it breaks by word, rather than character, and it doesn't charge money.

 # How to use